Help your local or global community

 The University of Manchester has the largest staff, student and alumni community in the UK.
-Together we can make this a positive force for educational change.
+Together we can make this a positive force for change.

 Become a school governor

 We have partnered with Governors for Schools, a national charity committed to ensuring excellent education.
 They have helped hundreds of alumni find a school that needs their skills.

 Thousands of schools across England and Wales need alumni like you to support school improvement as a governor.
 You don’t need to work in education to make a difference for the next generation.

 In this board level role, you’ll be able to develop your leadership skills.
 You’ll ask challenging questions, make sure money is well spent and help the school make decisions.

 If you are already a school or college governor and wish to join our governor alumni community, please email firstname.lastname@example.org with your name, date of birth and when you started your governor role.
 This will enable us to share relevant information with you.